On the Importance of Uncertainty in Decision-Making with Large Language Models: Additional experimental details

 \subsection{Hyperparameter tuning}

-For each model, hyperparameters are tuned on 10 random runs (with different seeds than the testing ones) with $T=50$.
+For each GPT2 (124M) bandit model, hyperparameters are tuned on 10 random runs (with different seeds than the testing ones) with $T=50$ on the \texttt{toxic} task.
 The set of hyperparameters are shown in Table \ref{tab:hyperparams}.
 In particular, for all the hyperparameter configurations, we selected the ones that best performed on average, measured by cumulative regret, except for the LA TS models.
 For the LA TS models, we selected the best configuration and the ones that are not statistically different from the best (measured with a t-test, p-value=0.05).
 Among those configurations, we selected the ones with the highest values for prior and observation variances, in order to induce exploration.